fiftydinar/gidro-os/README.md

   - use OpenWeatherMap provider by default
 - Set Notifications Alert to use less distracting, but still noticeable color for the alert instead of default bright red.
 This color also fits the top bar blur much better.
 - Set Bluetooth Battery Meter to show battery percentage
+  - Enabled experimental Bluetooth features to make it more compatible with it
 - Set Night Time Switcher time offset to 0 & set manual time (time based on automatic location is not accurate.
 Manual location can be specified instead)
 - Set Gnome 4x UI Improvements to only enable wallpaper thumbnails in workspace switcher
 - Set Media Progress to use Nokia Pure Text T font instead of the hardcoded one